afroisalreadyinu/practical-ansible-intro/readme.md

     server ansible_ssh_host=A.B.C.D ansible_ssh_user=username

-where `A.B.C.D` is the IP addres, and username is the remote username.
+where `A.B.C.D` is the IP addres, and `username` is the remote username.

-## Ping it
+### Ping it

-Run the following command:
+Once you have your test server set up, run the following command to check whether everything is working:

     ansible -i inventory server -m ping

+As a response, you should see the following, anything else means you fucked up:

+    server | success >> {
+        "changed": false,
+        "ping": "pong"
+    }

 You're right, this is too much stuff for a simple ping.
-But keep in mind two things:

-* Ansible was written for big-ass server infrastructure automation, a puny ping is too insignificant to simplify.

-* The `ansible` command is used only for testing individual modules like `ping`, not for actually automating stuff.

-WTF is a module, you say?
-Here is the very basics of how Ansible is organized.
+The stand-alone `ansible` command is rarely used, though; it is mostly for the purpose of testing individual modules.
+The above ping command does the following: Use the inventory passed with the `-i` argument to run the module passed with the `-m` argument.
+You're thinking "WTF is a module", just be patient for another fucking minute, OK?
+The ping module does not need any arguments, but if it did, it would have been possible to pass them with another switch.
+But as mentioned, we are interested in more complicated stuff and not a shitty replacement for `ssh -c`, so read on for plays, roles, and more.